RasmussenLab/pimms/README.md

 ## Available imputation methods

-Packages either are based on this repository, or were referenced by NAGuideR.
+Packages either are based on this repository, or were referenced by NAGuideR (Table S1).
+From the brief description in the table the exact procedure is not always clear.

 | Method        | Package           | source       | status | name              |
 | ------------- | ----------------- | ------       | --- |------------------ |